 Betsy is a White woman, by the way.
 The only Chinese women Olden gets into bed over the course of the book are a couple of prostitutes and one-night stands, and one clingy type he meets before the book suddenly and inconclusively ends.
 The hackneyed language in which these conquests are portrayed (“round breasts,” “seductive eyes,” “soft lips,” and a Richard Mason-esque “cute little springy Chinese girl”) renders them indistinguishable.
 There are hints of other encounters but they are not described: “Neither of us was interested in a long-term relationship and the girls slipped in and out of our tiny unfurnished apartment.
 It was as it should be” (I presume the apartment had beds).
 In the last chapter, we get a brief, sole description in the entire book of actual fucking: “Ting Ting was panting heavily on top of me, her warm, heavy breasts embracing my chest, her heart pounding in sync with mine.”
 So much for the cocktales.

 Shanghai Cocktales expresses a different kind of hostility toward the Chinese: fetishist racism.
 However much local “birds” may be objects of sexual attraction, there is little meaningful mixing or communion with them.
 They remain essentially unknown and unknowable to the Olden brand of expat.
-While the book is of some documentary value on the expat bar scene in Shanghai at the turn of this century, it sheds little light on its ostensible subject matter, relations with Chinese women.
+While the book is admittedly of a certain documentary value on the expat bar scene in Shanghai at the turn of this century, it sheds little light on its ostensible subject matter, relations with Chinese women.
 It not only fails to deliver on its promise, it takes the phrase “you can’t judge a book by its cover” to a new level.
-The angry tone to Olden’s amusing video rebuttal of Ash’s brutal review would suggest the effort he put into writing his memoir was sincere.
-I’m not so sure.
+The angry tone to Olden’s amusing video rebuttal of Ash’s brutal review might suggest the effort he put into writing his memoir was sincere.
+But I’m not so sure.
 I think it’s a great example of a literary con job.
 I picture him getting high on Red Bulls and vodka one night, perhaps brainstorming with his marketing buddies, and coming up with a hilarious idea for making some money.
 He churned out the book with contemptuous speed, barely deigning to proofread it (formatting and grammar typos there are aplenty) and slapping an unusually high price on the Kindle edition of $13.40.
 No idea whether the scam worked and it’s selling.
 My own copy is evidence that at least one was sold; unless Ash got a free copy, that’s two.
 Maybe it’s even selling a lot, in which case he’s now laughing all the way to bank.
 More power to him, I guess.

 Ray Hecht’s South China Morning Blues (Blacksmith Books, 2016) presents some of the issues we’ve seen in both While We’re Here and Shanghai Cocktales.
 It’s a novel about relationships among foreign expats and locals in China.
 I’m not exactly sure what the title means.
 The blues one experiences in the morning after waking up in bed with the wrong person?
 I’ve read Hecht’s rambling journal Pearl River Drama (self-published in 2015).
 Thankfully, the new book is better written, and it’s even better than Shanghai Cocktales, with which it shares the theme of getting it on, or attempting to, with Chinese girls.
 But if I go on at some length about Hecht’s novel, it’s because I want to share with you my ordeal in getting through it.

 It’s divided into three sections, each set in one of the key cities of the Pearl River Delta: Shenzhen, Guangzhou, and Hong Kong.
 None of the characters in the Shenzhen section reappears in or engages with any of those in the Guangzhou section (with one or two brief exceptions that don’t impact on the events).
 I was worried before I got to the Hong Kong section that the novel would end up being a trilogy of three self-contained and unrelated novellas, with only the overarching zodiac theme providing any unity.
-These are not far-flung locales; the three cities are close and inter-city traffic is the norm.
+These are not far-flung locales; the three cities are close and intercity traffic is the norm.
 The concluding Hong Kong section is the shortest of the three, and here all twelve characters make a brief reappearance at a rave party on Lamma Island.
 Still, none of the Shenzhen crowd interacts with the Guangzhou crowd; they occupy the same space oblivious of one another to the end.
-This would have been a good opportunity for the author to play around with his large cast, testing out the interesting chemical reactions among characters we are familiar with when they meet for the first time.
+This would have been a good opportunity for the author to play more inventively with his large cast, testing out the interesting chemical reactions among characters we are familiar with when they meet for the first time.
 It’s what we expect novelists to do.
-These limitations give the novel an unintended loose, episodic feel.
+These limitations instead give the novel an unintended loose, episodic feel.

 Hecht does manage to throw expats together with the Chinese more often than Olden does.
 Half of the twelve main characters are Chinese, and there is also a mixture of males and females, different backgrounds, experiences, and age.
 In presenting each of these characters in the first person, speaking with an individual voice, Hecht understands the necessity of distinct characterization and multiple viewpoints, again expected of the novelist.
-Yet this only goes so far.
+Yet he only takes this so far.
 The book’s most significant, or drawn out, male-female relationships involve White expats.
 In the Shenzhen section, there is Danny (the ox character), who seems to stand in for Hecht himself, and Kyla (goat), both Americans who meet as English teachers in a Chinese middle school.
 Though Danny wants to find a Chinese girlfriend, he ends up going out with Kyla, and she moves in.
-He’s not in love with her and their bickering and the pressures build to the point where he kicks her out.
+He’s not in love with her and their bickering and the pressures build until he kicks her out.
 Similarly, in the Guangzhou section, there is Eric (snake) and Amber (pig), two more North Americans.
 Their on-off relationship has a different dynamic from that of Danny and Kyla.
 Yet it too is hardly ideal as relationships go and descends into bickering, with Amber finding excuses to get Eric out of her face each morning after he spends the night.

 Amber is one of the more nuanced characters, with appealing inner monologues, but Hecht’s treatment reveals stylistic flaws and narrative excesses, for example when Amber takes us through an exercise routine spanning three pages, from which the following excerpt is typical of Hecht’s language.
 If there was ever a prime instance of the literature of paralysis, of aimless filler, this is it: